Watts-Lab/deliberation-topics/topics/policing_2022/persistent_instructions.md

 modified: Nov 29, 2022
 ---

-### Instructions

-Throughout your discussion, this sidebar will show you instructions and multiple-choice questions.
-When a new instruction or question appears, you will hear a bell sound.
-Please follow the instructions and answer the questions when they appear.
+This sidebar will display instructions throughout your discussion, with timers to warn you when you will be changing topics.

 ---